Free Action Verbs Worksheets for Kids | Printable PDF Activities

 3. Read the sentences, look at the picture, and choose the correct action verb.

-4. Look at the picture and circle the correct action verb that goes well with it.
+4. Look at the picture and circle the correct action verb that matches it.

 Action Verbs Word Search Worksheet